sassoftware/viya4-ark/pre_install_report/README.md

 The tool generates the pre-install check report,`viya_pre_install_report_<timestamp>.html`.
 The report is in a web-viewable, HTML format.

-## Modify CPU, Memory Settings, Version Settings
+## Modify CPU, Memory, and Version Settings

-You can modify the <tool-download-dir>/viya-arkcd/pre_install_report/viya_check_limit.properties file to alter the minimum and aggregate settings for CPU and Memory on nodes.
-See details in the file.
+You can modify the <tool-download-dir>/viya-arkcd/pre_install_report/viya_check_limit.properties file to alter the minimum and aggregate settings for CPU and memory on nodes.
+For more information, see the details in the file.